St. Croix, USVI

 Roger Williams Park

 We assisted the City of Providence and the Narragansett Bay Estuary Program with assessment and development of a water quality management plan for Roger Williams Park.
 The plan improved the water quality and biodiversity conditions of the ponds.

 We worked with MA DER and other partner agencies as well as key subcontractors on a feasibility study to evaluate how the community might be affected by the dam’s removal; environmentally, historically, and with regard to potential structural impacts to nearby infrastructure.

-We collaborated with the Housing Assistance Corporation of Cape Cod and the Nantucket Housing Authority to provide planning, engineering, landscape design, state and local permitting and construction administration services for a 40B affordable housing project.
+We worked with the Housing Assistance Corporation of Cape Cod and the Nantucket Housing Authority to provide planning, engineering, landscape design, state and local permitting, and construction administration services for a 40B affordable housing project.

 Our training experts provided Water Sector Incident Command System (ICS) 300 and 400 level training for U.S. EPA Region 4 water program staff.
 This essential training helps Region 4 staff improve response time for large-scale emergencies where multiple agencies and jurisdictions are involved, such as a Gulf Coast hurricane.

 Norman Bird Sanctuary

 We helped the Sanctuary to develop a comprehensive management plan.
 The plan identifies future investments and management opportunities for the property’s buildings, grounds, trails, and environmental resources.
 The plan has become an integral part of the Sanctuary’s capital plan campaign.